Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Characterization of solutions to the TOV equation

 \subsection{Singular solutions: vanishing of the mass function}

 The regular solutions to the TOV equation have been exhaustively studied in the literature, and we will not consider them in this paper.
-We only remind the reader that for any given EoS, there is a mass $M_{OV}$, the Oppenheimer-Volkoff limit, such that there are no regular solutions with $M > M_{OV}$.
+We remind the reader that for any given EoS, there is a mass $M_{OV}$, the Oppenheimer-Volkoff limit, such that there are no regular solutions with $M > M_{OV}$.
+There exists also EoS-independent bounds to $u_B$ for regular solutions \cite{Buchdahl, Buchother, Dadh}, like the Buchdahl limit, $u_B \leq \frac{8}{9}$.

-Singular solutions are defined by the condition $\lim_{r \rightarrow 0}m(r) < 0$, and they exist for all values of $M$.
+Singular solutions are defined by the condition $\lim_{r \rightarrow 0}m(r) < 0$, and they exist for all values of $M > 0$ and of $u_B \in (0, 1)$.
 Since $m(r_B) = M >0$, continuity implies that singular solutions are characterized by a radius $0 < r_1 < r_B$, such that $m(r_1) = 0$.
 When integrating from the boundary inwards, we will encounter negative values of the mass function, unless integration is interrupted first by a singularity.
 In Ref. \cite{ST}, it was proven that no such singularities appear for positive $m$, hence, integration from the boundary inwards always encounters a point $r_1 \geq 0$, where $m(r_1) = 0$.
 Ref. \cite{ST} then uses this result, in order to prove our Lemma 1.
-The proof of Ref. \cite{ST} is more general than ours, in that it does not assume thermodynamic consistency for the EoS; the restrictions to the EoS are much milder. restrictions.
+The proof of Ref. \cite{ST} is more general than ours, in that it does not assume thermodynamic consistency for the EoS; the restrictions to the EoS are much milder.

-The assumption of thermodynamic consistency simplifies the proof.
-It is a simple consequence of the Picard-Lindel\"of theorem \cite{DE}for the local existence and uniqueness of solutions to ordinary differential equations.
+The assumption of thermodynamic consistency allows for a simpler proof, following directly from the Picard-Lindel\"of theorem \cite{DE} for the local existence and uniqueness of solutions to ordinary differential equations.

 {\em Lemma 2.} Integration from the boundary inwards encounters a point $r_1 \geq 0$, where $m(r_1) = 0$.

 {\em Proof.} Consider an interval $[r_0, r_B]$ with $r_0 > 0$.
 Let $u_m < 1$ be the maximum value of $u$ in this interval.
 When writing the system of Eqs. (\ref{TOV2}) and (\ref{dm2}) as